ramyareddy020/Google-Maps-integration/README.md

 --
 About

-This is a assessment shows the Distance, Travel Time, and cost of Travel built using Salesforce Lightning Web Components and SLDS style.
+This is an assessment shows the Distance, Travel Time, and cost of Travel built using Salesforce Lightning Web Components and SLDS style.
-It does rely on third party apis and you have full control over its datasource provided with an api key.
+It does rely on third party apis and you can have full control over its datasource provided with an api key.

 File struture: